Philippines reports 1st virus death outside of China

 Far away on China’s southeast coast, the manufacturing hub of Wenzhou put off the opening of government offices until Feb.
 9, private businesses until Feb.
 17 and schools until March 1.

+Indonesia and Oman also halted flights to China, as did Saudi Arabia’s flagship national carrier, Saudia.

+Saudi Arabia’s state-run media reported that 10 Saudi students were evacuated from Wuhan on a special flight.
+It said the students would be screened upon arrival and quarantined for 14 days.

-South Korea and India flew hundreds of their citizens out of Wuhan, the city at the center of an area where some 50 million people are prevented from leaving in a sweeping anti-virus effort.
-The evacuees went into a two-week quarantine.
+This weekend, South Korea and India flew hundreds of their citizens out of Wuhan.

+A Turkish military transport plane carrying 42 people arrived in Ankara from Wutan Saturday night.
+The 32 Turkish, six Azerbaijani, three Georgian nationals and an Albanian will remain under observation for 14 days, together with 20 personnel who participated in the evacuation, Health Minister Fahrettin Koca said.

+A second French-chartered plane was flying to France with 300 evacuees, including French, Belgians, Dutch, Danes, Czechs, Slovaks and some citizens of African countries.
+Officials said none of the passengers had symptoms of the virus on leaving China.
+Of the 180 French people flown back from Wuhan on Friday, one showed symptoms of being infected and was hospitalized for testing, French Health Minister Agnes Buzyn said.
+The others were quarantined for 14 days.

+South Korea also barred foreigners who have stayed or traveled to Hubei province within the last 14 days from entering the country.

-Indonesia flew back 241 nationals from Wuhan on Sunday and quarantined them on remote Natuna Islands for two weeks.
+Indonesia flew back 241 nationals from Wuhan on Sunday and quarantined them on the remote Natuna Islands for two weeks.
+Several hundred residents protested the move, with one saying, “This is not because we do not have a sense of solidarity with fellow nationals.
+But because we fear they could infect us with the deadly virus from China.”

+Vietnam counted its seventh case, a Vietnamese-American man who had a two-hour layover in Wuhan on his way from the U.S. to Ho Chi Minh City.
+It ordered schools to close for at least a week in 19 of the country’s 54 provinces and cities, including Hanoi and Ho Chi Minh City, which together account for over 4 million students.

 The virus’ rapid spread in two months prompted the WHO on Thursday to declare it a global emergency.